Kish (Sumer): Later history

-After the fall of the Akkadian Empire, Kish became the capital of a small independent kingdom.
-One king, named Ashduniarim, ruled around the same time as Lipit-Ishtar of Isin.
-By the early part of the First Dynasty of Babylon, during the reigns of Sumu-abum and Sumu-la-El, Kish appears to have come under the rule of another city-state, possibly Kutha.
-Iawium, king of Kish around this time, ruled as a vassal of kings named Halium and Manana.
-Sumu-la-El conquered Kish and, later, subjugated Halium and Manana, bringing their territories into the expanding Babylonian Empire.
-The First Dynasty kings Hammurabi and Samsu-iluna undertook construction at Kish, with the former restoring the city's ziggurat and the latter building a wall around Kish.
-By this time, the eastern settlement at Hursagkalama had become viewed as a distinct city, and it was probably not included in the walled area.

-After the Old Babylonian period, however, Kish appears to have declined in importance; it is only mentioned in a few documents from the later second millennium BC.
+The succeeding Kassite dynasty moved the capital from Babylon to Dur-Kurigalzu and Kish was diminished.
+There is some evidence of Kassite activity in Kish.
+Afterward Kish appears to have significantly declined in importance, as it is only mentioned in a few documents from the later second millennium BC.
 During the Neo-Assyrian and Neo-Babylonian periods, Kish is mentioned more frequently in texts.
-However, by this time, Kish proper (Tell al-Uhaymir) had been almost completely abandoned, and the settlement that texts from this period call "Kish" was probably Hursagkalama (Tell Ingharra).
+However, by this time, Kish proper (Tell al-Uhaymir) had been almost completely abandoned, and the settlement which texts from this period call "Kish" was probably Hursagkalama (Tell Ingharra).

 After the Achaemenid period, Kish completely disappears from the historical record; however, archaeological evidence indicates that the town remained in existence for a long time thereafter.
 Although the site at Tell al-Uhaymir was mostly abandoned, Tell Ingharra was revived during the Parthian period, growing into a sizeable town with a large mud-brick fortress.
 During the Sasanian period, the site of the old city was completely abandoned in favor of a string of connected settlements spread out along both sides of the Shatt en-Nil canal.
-This last incarnation of Kish prospered under Sasanian and then Islamic rule, before finally abandoned during the later years of the Abbasid Caliphate (750–1258).
+This last incarnation of Kish prospered under Sasanian and then Islamic rule, before being finally abandoned during the later years of the Abbasid Caliphate (750–1258).